Why virtual programming matters

-As the world returns to in-person life, here’s why virtual programming will continue to be offered at WCK.
+As the world returned to in-person life, here’s how virtual programming continued to be offered at WCK

 WCK Virtual Hangouts